News and events

 Stay up to date with the latest from Vision Norfolk.
 Check back regularly or follow us on social media for updates.

-The spring 2025 edition of Magpie News has been published, featuring a round-up of our
+The autumn 2025 edition of Magpie News has been published, featuring a round-up of our

-A group of blind and vision impaired Norfolk people had the chance to get behind
+A group vision impaired people had the chance to flex some of their other senses

 Please help us support people through sight loss